stevenyucodes/Computer_Vision_Learning/README.md

 # Computer Vision Learning Repository

-This repository is dedicated my learning and experimenting with computer vision techniques.
+This repository is dedicated for my learning and experimenting with computer vision techniques.

 ## Project Structure
 - `datasets/`: Stores or links to datasets used for experiments.